-If you have claimed an interest expense in Box 11B, at Box 11C tick the reason(s) for the interest expense claimed:
+11C tick the reason(s) for the interest expense claimed:

-- A Māori exempt company or not a residential land company The interest limitation rules do not apply to non-close companies or groups if less than 50% of its total assets consist of residential property (excluding development property but including shares in other companies that exceed this 50% test) at all times during the income year.
-A close company that is a Māori authority, eligible to be a Māori authority, or wholly-owned by an entity that is a Māori authority or eligible to be one is an exempt Māori company if it passes this 50% test. - Certain schedule 15 exclusions or property not in NZ The interest limitation rules apply to land in New Zealand only.
-Schedule 15 of the Income Tax Act 2007 also allows you to claim interest for the following: - main home if a portion is used to earn income such as a flatting situation

-- business premises (for example, a villa now used as a dental clinic) except if the business premises is used for providing accommodation and it's not a person's main home - certain Māori land, papakāinga and kaumātua housing, and land transferred as part of settlement under Te Tiriti o Waitangi/Treaty of Waitangi - · employee accommodation - student accommodation. - Loans drawn down prior to 27 March 2021 or interest incurred before 1 October 2021 - Interest incurred from 1 April 2021 to 30 September 2021 is fully deductible.
-From 1 October 2021, the ability to claim interest is being phased out for the following situations: - · loans drawn down prior to 27 March 2021 - property acquired before 27 March 2021 but the loan for the settlement of the property was not drawn down until on or after 27 March 2021 - loans that relate to the purchase of a property acquired as a result of an offer made on or before 23 March 2021 and that offer was not able to be revoked or withdrawn before 27 March 2021.
+- A Māori exempt company or not a residential land company - The interest limitation rules do not apply to non-close companies or groups if less than 50% of its total assets consist of residential property (excluding development property but including shares in other companies that exceed this 50% test) at all times during the income year.
+A close company that is a Māori authority, eligible to be a Māori authority, or whollyowned by an entity that is a Māori authority or eligible to be one is an exempt Māori company if it passes this 50% test. - Certain schedule 15 exclusions or property not in NZ -The interest limitation rules apply to land in New Zealand only.
+Schedule 15 of the Income Tax Act 2007 also allows you to claim interest for the following: - main home if a portion is used to earn income such as a flatting situation - business premises (for example, a villa now used as a dental clinic) except if the business premises is used for providing accommodation and it's not a person's main home - certain Māori land, papakāinga and kaumātua housing, and land transferred as part of settlement under Te Tiriti o Waitangi/Treaty of Waitangi - employee accommodation - student accommodation. - Loans drawn down prior to 27 March 2021 From 1 October 2021, the ability to claim interest is being phased out for the following situations: - loans drawn down prior to 27 March 2021 - property acquired before 27 March 2021 but the loan for the settlement of the property was not drawn down until on or after 27 March 2021 - loans that relate to the purchase of a property acquired as a result of an offer made on or before 23 March 2021 and that offer was not able to be revoked or withdrawn before 27 March 2021.